IFORHER

 The Healing Soul Who Doesn’t Want Your Toxicity In Her Life

-How to heal yourself from the pain after being hurt by a toxic person
+Some tips to heal yourself after being hurt by a toxic person

 Overcoming the pain after being hurt by a toxic person can be a challenging process, but it is possible with time and self-compassion.
-Here are some steps that may help:
+Other than writing letter, here are some steps that may help:

 Establish firm boundaries with the toxic person to protect yourself from further harm.
 This may involve limiting or cutting off contact with them to create a safe space for your emotional well-being.